Library By-Laws

 1. Presides at Board meetings.

-2. Provides input to standing Board meeting agenda in collaboration with the Director.
+2. Provides input to the standing Board meeting agenda in collaboration with the Director.

 3. Appoints committees of the Board as needed.